cmhughes/latexindent.pl/documentation/sec-indent-config-and-settings.rst

    ``myfile.tex`` and called with ``-l`` switch; this file can be renamed, provided that the call to ``latexindent.pl`` is adjusted accordingly (see :numref:`sec:localsettings`).
-You may specify both relative and absolute \*-l absolute paths paths to other YAML files using the ``-l`` switch, separating multiple files using commas;
+You may specify both relative and absolute paths to other YAML files using the ``-l`` switch, separating multiple files using commas;

 #. any settings specified in the ``-y`` switch.